jesses-code-adventures/nvim-config/README.md

 # My Neovim Config

-This started as a fork of ThePrimeagen's config and has become a beast of its own
+This started as a fork of ThePrimeagen's config and has become a beast of its own.

 ## Prerequisites